 A New Family Therapy for a New Family

-Traditionally, people have entered into marriage/family counseling in an effort to settle their differences.
-The therapist gets the family's story and gets to work, focusing on negative, unhealthy relationship patterns that exist within the family.
+Traditionally, people have entered into marriage and family counseling in an effort to settle their differences.
+The therapist gets the family’s story and gets to work, focusing on negative, unhealthy relationship patterns that exist within the family.
 In other words, the therapist will ask each family member to tell the others why they are so annoying.

 Another tradition is to ask each family member to identify his or her needs and to tell the others why these things are needed.
 Then the family members try to meet each other halfway, to compromise.
 This is known as “mediation” and is a popular, often useful technique.